The Museum of Pop Culture strives to be accessible for all visitors and provides a variety of support services to assist

-Masks are required for all guests ages 3 and up.
+Masks are strong recommended for all guests ages 3 and up.
 Since many young people have not had a chance to be vaccinated yet, we want to create as safe and welcoming an environment as possible for all of our visitors.
 We are continuing to monitor both guest and staff comfort as we evaluate our health and safety protocols.

 Does MoPOP require proof of vaccination?